Code-Screen/Code-Screen.github.io/docs/resending-assessments.md

 # Re-Sending assessments

-Once a candidate is sent a assessment, and their time runs out before they start/push any changes to their `GitHub` repository, the assessment will expire, and they will automatically be marked as a `Failure`.
+Once a candidate is sent an assessment, and their time runs out before they start/push any changes to their `GitHub` repository, the assessment will expire, and they will automatically be marked as a `Failure`.

 If you would like to then re-send the assessment to the candidate, please follow these instructions: